^

 Pharmacodynamics

-With an external application, an overdose of the ointment is unlikely.
+When applied externally, overdose of the ointment is unlikely.

 Contraindications for use

-Side effects of Heparin ointment from edema
+Side effects of Heparin ointment for edema

 Interactions with other drugs

-Storage conditions: at a temperature of + 12-15 ° C.
+Storage conditions: at a temperature of +12-15°C.

 Attention!